Back to blog

 It would probably surprise you to learn how many people suffer from overeating simply because they didn't eat before they became hungry.
 Eating before you become hungry makes it easier for you to maintain control of your urges and diet.

-It is therefore important that you eat something before you become hungry.
+It is, therefore, important that you eat something before you become hungry.
 This can help prevent you from overeating later on.
 And when you are not as hungry, you will be less likely to make unhealthy food choices.

 4. Eat Fiber-Rich Food